-Atwood Mobile Products 4750 Hiawatha Drive P.O.
-Box 1205 Rockford, Illinois 61105 Phone: 815-877-7461 time (generally two weeks or more).
+Atwood Mobile Products 4750

+Hiawatha Drive P.O.
+Box 1205

+Rockford, Illinois 61105

+Note: Review the water heater literature supplied in your Owner's Packet before proceeding, time (generally two weeks or more).
 Hydrogen gas is extremely flammable.
 To reduce the risk of injury under these conditions, it is recommended that the hot water faucet he opened for several minutes at the kitchen sink before using any electrical appliance connected to the hot water system.
 If hydrogen is present there will probably be an unusual sound such as air escaping through the pipe as the water begins to flow.
 There should be no smoking or open flame near the faucet at the time it is open.